 Main Sources: Paris Convention and Visitors Office, Paris Mayor's Office

-- Banlieue Bleues Paris Jazz Festival: From April 4th to 25th, the northern suburbs of Paris are brought to life with exciting jazz and blues performances.
+- Banlieue Bleues Paris Jazz Festival: Through April 11th, 2014, the northern suburbs of Paris are brought to life with exciting jazz and blues performances.
 It's well worth the short trek on the metro.

 - Passover in Paris: Passover is celebrated this year from April 15th through April 21st, so find ideas on celebrating Passover in Paris here.